-The key inputs to the measurement of ECLs are likely to be term structures of the following variables:
+The key inputs to the measurement of ECLs are the following variables:

 - Probability of default ("PD");

-- Loss given default ("LGD"); and
+- · Loss given default ("LGD"); and

 - Exposure at default ("EAD").

 Off-balance sheet items, such as financial guarantees and loan commitments, are included within the ECL computation.